On the minimum bisection of random $3$-regular graphs: Bisections of type two

 Viewing $t_1, t_2, k_1, k_2, \beta'_1, \beta'_2$ as parameters, note that $f$ contains all terms depending on the variables of $x_i$, $x_{j,i}, y_{i,j,l}$.
-Moreover, $f$ is a strictly convex and infinitely differentiable function over its feasible domain and therefore by (\cite{Lag1}, Theorem 1) and \cite{Lag2} the method of Lagrange multipliers may be applied to find the global minimum of $f$ (which is its unique critical point by convexity) even in infinite dimension.
+Moreover, $f$ is a strictly convex and infinitely differentiable function over its feasible domain.
+Therefore, by (\cite{Lag1}, Theorem 1) and \cite{Lag2} the method of Lagrange multipliers may be applied to find the global minimum of $f$ (which is its unique critical point by convexity) even in infinite-dimension.

 The optimization will be performed under the constraints

 The Lagrange objective function is

 Direct calculation gives